 “We will ensure we are providing service for the season,” noted Mr. Gilmour.

-When EOI submissions are ready, they will come to the Committee with an in-house operations budget.
+When EOI submissions are ready, staff will return with an in-house operations budget.

 See it in the newspaper